 MED: Talent placing dish into cabinet

-At the end of the incubation, transfer the leaves abaxial side up onto tweezer-scraped shoot inducing medium [1] and incubate the leaves in a growth cabinet [2], refreshing the medium every 7-10 days [3] and changing to tall Petri dishes when the shoots reach the lid [4-TXT].
+At the end of the incubation, transfer the leaves abaxial side up onto tweezer-scraped shoot inducing medium [1] and incubate the leaves in a growth cabinet [2], changing to a new medium every 7-10 days and changing to tall Petri dishes when the shoots reach the lid [3-TXT].

 CU: Leaves being placed into dish

 MED: Talent placing dish into cabinet

-CU: Medium being added to dish, with medium container label visible in frame

-CU: Shoots being transferred to tall Petri dish, with shot of different plate with shoots at lid visible in frame
+CU: Leaves with callus with tall shoots being transferred to tall Petri dish, with shot of different plate with shoots at lid visible in frame

 When the emerged shoots are about 2 centimeters tall, cut three emerging shoots from each callus [1].